dmwit/effect-stack/README.md

     freshName :: (MonadTrans t1, MonadTrans t2, MonadState FreshNameGenerator m) => t1 (t2 m) Name
     freshName = lift (lift (modify (...)))

-This package provides a way to choose lower layers of the monad stack
+The fragility of `lift` remains, though.

-generically: it introduces a separate stack for each kind of effect, and provides an operation for popping one layer of a given effect's stack.
+The `effect-stack` package addresses this problem, providing a way to choose lower layers of the monad stack generically and without explicitly writing the correct number of `lift`s.
+It introduces a separate stack for each kind of effect, and provides an operation for popping one layer of a given effect's stack.
 For example, we can still write

     unify :: MonadState UnificationState m => Type -> Type -> m ()